Chronic kidney failure

-Signs and symptoms of kidney failure are often nonspecific, meaning they can also be attributed to other illnesses.
+Signs and symptoms of kidney failure are often nonspecific, meaning they can also be caused by other illnesses.
 In addition, because your kidneys are highly adaptable and able to compensate for lost function, signs and symptoms of kidney failure may not appear until irreversible damage has occurred.

 When to see a doctor

-If you have a chronic medical condition that increases your risk of chronic kidney failure, your doctor is likely to monitor your blood pressure and kidney function with urine and blood tests during regularly scheduled office visits.
+If you have a medical condition that increases your risk of chronic kidney failure, your doctor is likely to monitor your blood pressure and kidney function with urine and blood tests during regular office visits.
 Ask your doctor whether these types of tests are right for you.

-Chronic kidney failure occurs when a disease or condition impairs kidney function.
-Over several months or years, this can cause worsening kidney damage.
+Chronic kidney failure occurs when a disease or condition impairs kidney function, causing kidney damage to worsen over several months or years.

 Diseases and conditions that commonly cause chronic kidney failure include: